mykelalvis/FT/Traveller/CTSkills.md

 #### Specialities

-- **Maneuver Drive (M-Drive)**: Maintaining and operating a spacecraft’s maneuver drive, as well as its artificial gravity.
+- **Maneuver Drive (M-Drive)**: Maintaining and operating a spacecraft's maneuver drive, as well as its artificial gravity.
-- **Jump Drive (J-Drive)**: Maintaining and operating a spacecraft’s Jump drive.
+- **Jump Drive (J-Drive)**: Maintaining and operating a spacecraft's Jump drive.
 - **Electronics**: All forms of computing hardware, sensors and other electronics and electrics.
 - **Life Support**: Covers oxygen generators, heating and lighting and other necessary life support
-- **Power**: Maintaining and operating a spacecraft’s power plant.
+- **Power**: Maintaining and operating a spacecraft's power plant.

 #### Explosives